Supreme Court rules employment tribunal fees to be unlawful

 Since 2013, employees in the UK who have disputes with their employers have had to pay fees in order to take their case to an employment tribunal.
 The charges range from £160 for smaller disputes such as issuing a claim for lost wages, or up to £1,200 for more serious claims including unfair dismissal.
 Following the introduction of these charges, employment tribunals have seen a 79% drop in the number of cases since 2013.

-The Supreme Court made its decision on the grounds that the fees were “inconsistent with access to justice” as evidence by the dramatic fall in cases.
+The Supreme Court made its decision on the grounds that the fees were “inconsistent with access to justice” as evidenced by the dramatic fall in cases.
 As a result of this decision, the government has promised to cease charging fees with immediate effect.
 It will also reimburse those employees that have had to pay employment tribunal fees since 2013, with the bill likely to reach £32 million.

 Unison, a public services union, were the campaigners that brought the case to the Supreme Court on the grounds that the risk of paying the fee but not receiving compensation from the tribunal was putting off employees with perfectly valid complaints from seeking justice.